Qt-like Widgets and Signals

 Let’s play ball

 In CuteFront, there is only plain html and javascript.
-Javascript and html are in the same .html file, while each widget class is in a separate .js file.
+Each widget class is in a separate .js file, while instantiation and signal connections are created in the html file.

 A code example tells more than thousand explanatory words, so let’s get straight to it with some javascript: